aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-text-to-pdf/_index.md

 ## Convert pre-formatted text file to PDF

 Converting pre-formatted text is like plain text but you need to make some additional actions such as setting margins, font type and size.
-Obviously that font should be monospace (Courier New).
+Obviously that font should be monospace (for example Courier New).

 Follow these steps to convert pre-formatted text to PDF with C#: